Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Methods

 Embeddings with the same $m$ but different $\tau$ are equivalent in the mathematical sense for noise-free data\cite{18}.
 Therefore, for the purposes of this research, where simulations are conducted without the influence of noise, a simple choice of $\tau = 1$ is sufficient.

-The embedding dimension refers to the number of delayed elements for the time series $\gamma = \{x_i\}$ used to construct the embedded vector $\mtx X_i$.
-To reconstruct phase space successfully, the sufficient condition would be\cite{8},\cite{22}:
+The embedding dimension refers to the number of delayed elements for the time series $\gamma = \{x_i\}$ used to construct the state space $\mtx\Gamma = \{\mtx X_i\}$.
+To reconstruct phase space successfully, the sufficient condition would be\cite{8},\cite{22}